terrycain/do-kube-challenge-logmonitoring/README.md

 next to the messages field then collapse the log item, you'll see a much more concise set of logs, newest first.

 ![Loki config](assets/loki_query.png)

+# My thoughts

+So I think the Digital Ocean Kubernetes challenge is a great idea, I definitely would not have made time to play around with setting up
+Loki, Grafana and Vector to test with otherwise, and the swag is definitely a good incentive too :)

+The simplicitly of setting up a Kubernetes cluster in DO is unrivialed, having ran Kube clusters in AWS and Azure, this took all of a few minutes.
+It took longer to get my API token than to run the terraform to create a Kube cluster.
+The price is decent too, for 3 nodes it costs ~$45/month and at least on AWS the control plane alone costs around $71/month, the free control plane on DO really makes a difference :).

+Grafana, obviously is a great bit of software as is Loki.
+In terms of setup Loki seems decent but would need a fair amount of configuration to store logs in a cloud object store like S3.
+The storage of logs is the simple part, its a shame theres not many options for the index storage which doesnt seem to support any PAAS offerings that DO offer.
+Vector seems like a viable log shipping agent though it would probably take a reasonable amount of work configuring it to store application logs in Loki in a useful format thats easily queryable.